 Step 2.
 Add skin pigment faders to your skin care routine to help lighten your sunspots even more.

-These include retinol products like my Retinol Intensive Night Creams with the strongest retinol levels available without a prescription.
-They also include prescription retinoids like Retin A, Tazorac, and Renova.
+These include retinol products like my Retinol Intensive Night Cream with the strongest retinol levels available without a prescription.
+They also include prescription retinoids like tretinoin (Retin A) and Tazorac.
 Retinoids also exfoliate skin so you are getting a two-fer in terms of how they will help lighten sunspots.
 Additionally, they are powerful collagen-production stimulators, which means they help reduce wrinkles and other signs of skin aging.

 If you are unfamiliar with retinoids and retinol to fade sunspots click here to see why retinoids are such an important part of the best anti-aging skin care routines.